skip to Main Content

 In the community: I volunteer at the food pantry at Brent’s Place, am the past Board Chair of the Community Resource Center, and am involved in my sons’ education and interests.

-Vanessa Notman, she/her Senior Director of Programs
+Vanessa Notman, she/her Associate Executive Director

 Vanessa started working at CYC in 2011.
 Vanessa has held many roles within the organization including direct service with students and starting our first AmeriCorps program, Corps for a Change, in 2015.
 Vanessa is an AmeriCorps alum and has loved being a part of bringing and expanding national service through CYC across Colorado.